verghost/vlc-lua-docs/m/errno/index.md

 project: vlc-lua-docs
 ---

 When calling a vlc method, sometimes error codes can be returned.
 This module provides access to a list of these potential error numbers/codes.
-So far, these (as far as I know) are only useful for the [IO module](../io).
+These are only useful for the [IO module](../io) (as far as I know).
-List of error values:
+List of error values provided by this module:

 - `vlc.errno.ENOENT` No such file or directory
 - `vlc.errno.EEXIST` File exists already